Ralph 124C 41+: Influence and critical reception

 Even though Ralph 124C 41+ has been described as pioneering many of the tropes and ideas found in later science fiction works, it has largely been neglected due to what critics often describe as poor artistic quality.
 Brian Aldiss has called the story a "tawdry illiterate tale" and a "sorry concoction," while Lester del Rey called it "simply dreadful."
 Martin Gardner referred to the book as "surely the worst SF novel ever written."
 Groff Conklin more generously described it as "thoroughly delightful... [with] the genuine charm of a sound, workmanlike antique."

 Reviewing the 1950 Frederick Fell edition in The New York Times, Rex Lardner wrote that while the "fine" novel "contain[ed] a good deal of sound prophecy,... it has a narrative style as quaint as the retarder on a Hupmobile."
 Everett F. Bleiler similarly noted that "The literary treatment is on a very low level, but Ralph 124C41+ is renowned for its many highly imaginative technical projections."

 While most critics have little positive to say about the story's writing, Gary Westfahl, one of the book's few public defenders, considered it "essential text for all studies of science fiction," and The Economist called it "arguably the first major work of American science fiction."
 According to Westfahl, "the novel merits attention because of the ways Gernsback uneasily blended several generic models – melodrama, the travel tale, Utopia, even touches of Gothic and Satire – in an effort to achieve a workable vehicle for a story emphasizing scientific facts and predictions.
 In this way, the novel foreshadows and makes explicit many of the generic tensions that permeate later sf."

-Popular references

-In the anime Ergo Proxy, the main character, Re-l Mayer, has the ID number 124C41+.

-The first issue of the comics series Crossed: +100 by Alan Moore and Gabriel Andrade is titled 124C41+.
-In the year 2108, the main character, archivist Future Taylor discovers in a preserved public library an Encyclopedia of Science Fiction and learns about the original novel.

-In the DC comic Captain Carrot and His Amazing Zoo Crew!, the Crew battle an alien named Ralf-124C4U.

-In the Netflix series Disenchantment season 3 episode "Steamland Confidential," Princess Tiabeanie goes undercover at a Steamland factory.
-At the 16:11 mark in the episode, she is called by her worker number, 124C41.